mirror-shades/doxa/docs/syntax.md

 var x: auto;              //error, needs explicit type
 ```

+Auto will default the variable to the type of the initial value. no cross-type
-no cross-type assignments are allowed for strict variables
+assignments are allowed for strict variables

 ```
 var x: auto = 5;          //int
 x = "five";               //error, given value does not match type int
 ```

 ## Conditionals

 In Doxa, all conditionals are expressions, so they return a value.